p-arrow/Red-Blue-Guide/OperatingSystem/Linux.md

       - `sudo resize2fs -p /dev/mapper/yourVG/yourLV 100G`: Resize the file system to 100G.
 Replace 100G with your desired size for /root
       - `sudo lvreduce -L 100G /dev/mapper/yourVG/yourLV`: Resize the logical volume to same size as file system !
       - `reboot`: To make your change effective
-      - If you want to allocate the new free space to another (new) logical volume then proceed as below
+      - If you want to allocate the new free space to another (new) logical volume (e.g. home, tmp, var....) then proceed as below
       - `sudo lvcreate -L SIZE -n yourNewLV yourVG`: create new logical volume with size SIZE
       - `sudo mkfs.ext4 /dev/mapper/vgmint-var`: format the file system on your new logical volume e.g. to ext4
-      - `sudo mount /dev/mapper/yourVG/yourNewLV /yourDesiredMountPoint`: this is temporarily
+      - `sudo mount /dev/mapper/yourVG/yourNewLV /mnt`: this is temporarily (the next steps are shown with `/home`)
+      - `sudo cp -rp /home/* /mnt`: copy everything from `/home` -recursively and -preserve (ownerships/timestamps) to new LV on `/mnt`
+      - `sudo mv /home /home.orig`: make a backup for safety sake
+      - `sudo mkdir /home`: create new empty `/home`
+      - `sudo umount /mnt`
+      - `sudo mount /dev/mapper/yourVG/yourNewLV /home`
-      - `echo '/dev/mapper/yourVG/yourNewLV /yourDesiredMountPoint ext4 defaults 0 0' | sudo tee -a /etc/fstab`: this is permanent
+      - `echo '/dev/mapper/yourVG/yourNewLV /home ext4 defaults 0 0' | sudo tee -a /etc/fstab`: make it permanent
    - `sudo lvextend -L 4G /dev/mapper/yourVG/yourLV`: extend your LV to new size 4Gb
 - **fail2ban**
    - rate limiting to mitigate brute force attacks